 Internet of things.
-IoT is a system of sensors or devices that collects and exchanges data through a network connection without any human involvement.
-IoT can monitor the state of a machine, the environment or even a person -- in other words, the "things" in the internet of things.
-IoT derives value from the analysis of the data it generates when admins apply the technology to increase efficiency or better understand processes.
+IoT is a system of sensors that collects and exchanges data through a network connection without human involvement.
+Sensors detect and respond to an input from the physical environment, such as a refrigerator temperature or the vibrations of a machine.
+IoT devices monitor the state of a machine, environment or person -- the things in the internet of things.
+IoT derives value from data analysis when admins apply the technology to increase efficiency or better understand processes.

 IoT devices.
-Sometimes referred to as smart or connected devices, these include any device or sensor with computing capabilities that connects to the internet but is not traditionally internet enabled.
-For example, a smart thermostat could adjust the temperature of a meeting room based on the number of people in the room.
-Broadly, smart sensors take input from their surroundings and act with predefined functions when specific conditions are met before the data is sent from the device.
+Sometimes referred to as smart or connected devices, these include any device or sensor with computing capabilities that connects to the internet but is not traditionally internet-enabled.
+For example, a smart thermostat can adjust the temperature of a meeting room based on the number of people present.
+Smart sensors take input from their surroundings and act with predefined functions when specific conditions are met before the data is sent from the device.
 Traditional computing devices, such as computers, smartphones or tablets, do not fall under the realm of IoT.

 Industrial IoT.
-IIoT narrows down the focus of IoT to just the sensors and actuators used in a manufacturing or industrial process.
-IIoT often refers to using data from machines that were not previously connected for real-time analytics that promote more efficient business actions.
-Use cases of IIoT include predictive maintenance, supply chain traceability and asset tracking.
-The architectural components of IoT and IIoT often are similar, but organizations use each for different purposes.
-IoT covers connected device applications more broadly in many verticals, whereas IIoT connects devices in manufacturing and utilities that deal with more critical processes than general IoT.
+IIoT narrows the focus of IoT to the sensors and actuators -- mechanisms that turn energy into motion -- used in a manufacturing or industrial process.
+IIoT refers to machines that were not previously connected to the internet that now use IoT devices analytics that improve efficiency or business decisions.
+IIoT use cases include predictive maintenance, supply chain traceability and asset tracking.
+The architectural components of IoT and IIoT are often similar, but organizations use each for different purposes.
+IoT covers connected device applications more broadly in many verticals, whereas IIoT devices in manufacturing and utilities deal with critical operational processes.